Compare and save on travel insurance for Pakistan

 Natural disasters and political uncertainty could force you or your airline to change or cancel travel plans.
 You don’t want to have to pay for extra flights, so look at what you’re covered for.

-According to Defaqto, 65% of insurers offered cover for catastrophe delay, which includes earthquakes and civil unrest.
+According to Defaqto, 64% of insurers offer cover for catastrophe delay, which includes earthquakes and civil unrest.

 Legal protection is there to provide financial support if you need to make a claim.
 It might include the assignment of a lawyer.